-In Hoagland Syndrome, there is the maximum manifestation of infectious mononucleosis.
-Patients suffer from impaired nasal breathing, periorbital edema and swollen upper eyelids.
+In Hoagland Syndrome, there is a maximum manifestation of infectious mononucleosis.
+Patients suffer from impaired nasal breathing, periorbital edema, and swollen upper eyelids.

 Symptoms of chronic mononucleosis

 A case of infectious mononucleosis in a medical exam could look like this:

 Complications of Infectious Mononucleosis